zkr1990/RoutingLookup/README.md

 # Routing Lookup project

-This project deals with Routing Table LookuP using Perfect Hash oriented solutions.
+This project deals with Routing Table Lookup using Perfect Hash oriented solutions.

-Three folders are used to provide source code and experiment results.
-Each folder can be used as an independant project.
+All folders are used to provide source code and experiment results.
+Each folder is used as an independant experiment.

 1. PHF_benchmark